 Monitor ports may be added to any tap.
 Each tap may have up to two monitor ports per network port, total of four monitor ports per tap.
 The monitor ports may be added to monitor the ingress traffic or egress traffic.
+The monitor ports will continue to pass traffic to the connected device when the tap is placed in the Forced Bypass mode.

-- Create a monitor port by placing the cursor on the desired port, shaded gray above the tap.
+- 1. Create a monitor port by placing the curser on the desired port, shaded gray above the tap.
 Press the left mouse button and hold to select the port.
 Drag the port to the desired network port.
 The default of any monitor port is ingress.
-Change the monitor port traffic by placing the cursor on the ingress panel and press the left mouse button.
+Change the monitor port traffic by placing the curser on the ingress panel and press the left mouse button.
 Additional monitor ports may be added using the same procedure. - 2.
 Select Save to save updates. - 3.
 Select Cancel to return the Bypass Taps panel.